sunnyMiglani/MarkdownBlogPosts/CloudComputing.md

 1. Manages the cluster state
 2. Subcomponents include
-   - API server,
+   - API server, - Gateway to the outside
-   - controller,
+   - controller, - Regulates state from current to desired state
-   - scheduler
+   - scheduler - Schedules pods to worker nodes, with constraints
 3. Possibly redundant
-4. Writes to etcd
+4. Writes to etcd - etcd: key-value store.

 ##### Nodes:

 1. Run work in pods
 2. Pods are the scheduling unit
-   - Contain one or more containers
+   - Contain **one or more containers**
    - scheduled together on the same host
    - mount the same external storage
 3. Container at runtime
-4. Kubelete - Agent that communicates with the big boi master
+4. Kubelet - Agent that communicates with the big boi master
 5. kube-proxy: Network agent, overlays network routes.

 Kubernetes has some Runetime Objects, such as